Make Tonight Homemade Pizza Night!

 - Prosciutto and arugula make for a pretty fantastic pizza.
 Make pizza as above, but layer on 3 or 4 slices of prosciutto and dust with some freshly grated parmesan cheese.
 Bake and then pile on arugula when it comes out of the oven.
 My daughter call this "salad pizza".

 - For tomatophobic diners, make a white pizza.
 Brush your crust with olive oil and add some cheese and other toppings; try black olives and fresh rosemary.
-This is really surprisingly good.
+This is surprisingly good.

 Baking Your Pizzas